openhab/openhab-addons/bundles/org.openhab.binding.fineoffsetweatherstation/README.md

-# Fine Offset weather station Binding
+# Fine Offset Weather Station Binding

 This binding is for weather stations that are manufactured by [Fine Offset](http://www.foshk.com/).
 These weather stations are white labeled products which are re-branded by many distribution companies around the world.